 In defense of the fire safe designs, a study in the International Journal of Wildfire found a 23 percent reduction in wildfires started by cigarettes as an unintended benefit of the design.
 By 2011, smoking related wildfires were at only 10 percent of their 1980 level.
 Even with this reduction, the environmental impact of smoking is severe and should be considered when weighing the benefits of vaping.

 Vapor4Life caters to former smokers.
-We know our products are an authentic alternative to conventional cigarettes and comprehensively superior, but realize that some of our readers and customers continue to smoke.
+Our products are an authentic alternative to conventional cigarettes, but we realize that some of our readers and customers continue to smoke.
 For this reason we have provided a few simple smoking safety tips.

 Ashtrays should be positioned securely on a surface that is difficult to ignite or tip, such as an end table.
 If outside, dousing cigarettes in water or sand is the best method to make sure they are extinguished.
 Many cigarette fires occur in trash receptacles.
 Avoid dumping cigarette butts in the garbage, especially if there are still smoldering or smoking embers.
 A dedicated ashcan should be provided in areas where smokers congregate.

-Refrain from smoking in bed and be extra cautious if sleepy, inebriated or under the influence of prescription drugs.
+Refrain from smoking in bed and be extra cautious if sleepy, inebriated or under the influence of prescription drugs or narcotics.
 If you are smoking on a sofa, take extra care and check for butts that have fallen on the upholstered surface.
 A final point, smoking around flammable devices, fluids and medical oxygen is a terrible idea and should be avoided at all times.

 Direct cigarette burns are another smoking danger.
 Contact burns are likely to be minor and often untreated.
 More severe cigarette burns are generally dealt with at a local clinics, private medical practices and with local first aid treatment.
 There is no reliable estimate for the number of these.